AmraSalim/AI_Text_Generator_Sentiment_Project/README.md

 - Model Backend: PyTorch / TensorFlow
 - Development Environment: Google Colab
 - Testing & Deployment: Ngrok (for sharing Colab apps)

+## Usage

+- Enter a prompt in the text input field.
+- Either: Allow automatic sentiment detection, or Manually select the sentiment.
+- Set a word limit.
+- Click Generate to receive AI-generated text aligned with the selected sentiment.